-- the Municipal Court in Travnik for the territory of the municipality of Travnik.
-The Municipal Court in Travnik shall have the court department outside the seat in Vitez for the territory of the municipality of Vitez and for the territory of the municipality of Busovača, and court department outside the seat in Novi Travnik for the territory of the municipality of Novi Travnik; - 2) the Municipal Court in Bugojno for the territory of the municipalities of Bugojno, Gornji Vakuf-Uskoplje, Donji Vakuf; - 3) the Municipal Court in Kiseljak for the territory of the municipalities of Kiseljak, Fojnica and Kreševo; - 4) The Municipal Court in Jajce for the territory of the municipalities Jajce and Dobretići.
+- 1) the Municipal Court in Travnik for the territory of the municipalities of Travnik, Vitez, Novi Travnik and Busovača; - 2) the Municipal Court in Bugojno for the territory of the municipalities of Bugojno, Gornji Vakuf-Uskoplje, Donji Vakuf, Jajce and Dobretići.
+The Municipal Court of Bugojno has a department outside its head office in Jajce, for the territory Jajce and Dobretici municipalities; - 3) the Municipal Court in Kiseljak for the territory of the municipalities of Kiseljak, Fojnica and Kreševo.